REI Co-op Traverse 32 Review

 Having a full feature set without becoming too technical or complicated is a fine line to walk for an all-purpose daypack, and the REI team found that sweet spot when making the Traverse 32.
 Attention to detail and ergonomics make this pack an absolute pleasure to carry.

-The features of the Traverse work smoothly as a system, unencumbered by one another and straightforward to operate.
+The features of the Traverse work smoothly as a system, unencumbered by one another, and straightforward to operate.
 This has pick-up-and-go practicality that makes it a pleasure to use.
 Smaller features like a clip for a hydration bladder tube on the shoulder harness are nice perks for minimally added weight that make you realize REI truly thought this one through for the end-user in their design process.
 While this pack does have top loader access and functionality, it also adds a full side zip for the main compartment.
 On fully loaded outings, the little bonus makes getting in and out of your gear a smooth process on the go, never having to fully unpack to get to something you may need.
 If extra external zippers are a concern for water resistance, there is no need to fret.
-REI includes a very effective rain cover that is smartly designed with elastic loops to attach over each side of the hip belt, and a back pad strap, all of which combine to keep your rain cover perfectly in place while still allowing lip and top loader access when needed along.
+REI includes a very effective rain cover that is smartly designed with elastic loops to attach over each side of the hip belt and a back pad strap, all of which combine to keep your rain cover perfectly in place while still allowing lip and top loader access when needed along.

 One of our favorite features that stayed with the Traverse as it transformed anew from the previous model is the stretch side pockets.
 Forward-facing at an easily accessible angle, these pockets allow for on-the-go reach to water bottles on either side.
-The luxury of not having to remove your pack or struggle to reach your arm at an inhuman angle for your water while on an excursion added big points to how easy to use the Traverse is.
-Additionally, these two pockets also have a snap button partial closure which secures a larger 32-ounce bottle in place or allows for a nice snug fit of a small or soft-sided bottle.
-The hip belt pockets have an outer stretch mesh that is a very generous size.
-You can fit a ton in there, including a lot of larger smartphones and GPS units, leaving you able to have some of your most important small gear or snacks right there with you on the fly.
+The luxury of not having to remove your pack or struggle to reach your arm at an inhuman angle for your water while on an excursion added big points to this pack's scores in this metric.
+Additionally, these two pockets also have a snap button partial closure, which secures a larger 32-ounce bottle in place or allows for a nice snug fit of a small or soft-sided bottle.

 With boatloads of attachment points, the Traverse allows for a wide array of gear to come along for the ride.
-While you may want a mountaineering-specific pack for serious alpine outings, the pack can still hang for some more casual summits.
+While you may want a mountaineering-specific pack for serious alpine outings, the pack can still hang for more casual summits.
 An ice axe loop doubles as a holder for trekking poles when coupled with an elastic hook closure higher up on the pack.
-Daisy chains along both sides, an ample external stretch pocket, a traditional lid with straps connecting to the body, and the remaining modular straps let you add what you need where you need it, making the Traverse an easily customizable and easy to use pack.

 The Traverse 32 is a bit heavy compared to some of the other daypacks we've tested.
 That being said, even with a full load, the weight distribution and pack stability help us overlook that fact.